plmuon/test-hazelcast/README.md

   * Separate MDB and Hazelcast nodes reduce the risk for exhausting resource capacity, garbage collection.
   * But more network communication will result.
 Hard to predict how significant the difference is.
 * Use enough nodes to handle the total load.

+* Alternatives/options:
+  * Just use a bunch of message consumers as part of the hazelcast cluster.
+    * Use multiple threads/consumers per instance.
+  * Use persistent map instead of queue, with entry processor?
+I don't think it helps in our case.
+  * Distributed queries or indexing not required (?).

+* How to run dedicated Hazelcast nodes?
+  * In WLS or java-SE?
+  * Standard but overkill.
+  *

+* The Runnable, or message consumer, does:
+  * Start hz transaction.
+  * Read message.
+  * Process.
+  * Write to DB + commit db.
+  * Commit hz.
+    * DB write might be double in case of crash.
+I.e. processing + write to DB must be idempotent.
+    * Otherwise, XA would be required including processing that can be rolled back.
+    *